daattali/daattali.github.io/_posts/2020-07-17-beautifuljekyll4.md

 For a full list of new features and changes, see the [CHANGELOG](https://github.com/daattali/beautiful-jekyll/blob/master/CHANGELOG.md).
 Major highlights include:

-- Migrated from Bootstrap 3 to Bootstrap 4 (specifically from 3.3.2 to 4.4.1).
+- Migrated from Bootstrap 3 to Bootstrap 4.
 This was not fun.
-- Made the theme available as a [Rubygem](https://beautifuljekyll.com/getstarted#method_gem) for advanced users
+- Made the theme available as a [Ruby gem](https://rubygems.org/gems/beautiful-jekyll-theme) for advanced users
 - Made the theme available using `remote_theme` through [GitHub Pages](https://beautifuljekyll.com/getstarted#method_remote_theme_github) (or through a [Ruby Jekyll site](https://beautifuljekyll.com/getstarted#method_remote_theme_jekyll)) for intermediate users
 - Added accessibility features, improved performance of the theme, updated jQuery to improve security
 - Rewrote and greatly simplified the entire documentation to make it as simple and easy to understand